Kinich Ahau

-Kinich Ahau (Mayan: /myn/) is the 16th-century Yucatec name of the Maya sun god, designated as God G when referring to the codices.
+K'inich Ahau (Mayan: /myn/) is the 16th-century Yucatec name of the Maya sun god, also referred to as God G when referring to the codices.
 In the Classic period, God G is depicted as a middle-aged man with an aquiline nose, large square eyes, cross-eyed, and a filed incisor in the upper row of teeth.
-Usually, there is a k'in ('sun')-infix, sometimes in the very eyes.
-Among the southern Lacandons, Kinich Ahau continued to play a role in narrative well into the second half of the twentieth century.
+Among the southern Lacandons, K'inich Ahau continued to play a role in narrative well into the second half of the twentieth century.

-Names
+Name

-Kinich Ahau is the Yucatec and Lacandon name of the sun god.
-The element kʼinich, usually assumed to mean 'sun-eyed', appears to have been in general use as a royal title during the Classic Period.
-Kinich Ahau should not be confused with Ah Kʼin or Ah Kʼin Chob.
-Ah Kʼin is Yucatec for 'someone who deals with the day(s)', the word for 'day' and 'sun' being the same.
-The term refers to Yucatec calendar priests and to priests in general.
-As to Ah Kʼin Chob, J.E.S.
-Thompson suggested that this Lacandon deity name (alternating with Can Chob and Chi Chac Chob) could refer to the sun deity, but the mythology of Ah Kʼin Chob does not bear this out.
-Although the element chob has been translated as 'squint-eyed', which is an iconographic feature of the Classic sun deity, the only source for this translation is a single statement by Tozzer.
+K'inich Ahau is the Yucatec and Lacandon name of the sun god.
+His name contains element kʼinich, usually assumed to mean 'sun-eyed' or 'sun-facing'.
+This title seems to have been in general use as a royal title during the Classic Period.
+Furthermore, k'inich itself contains the word k'in, meaning sun or day.
+The glyph for k'in can often be found infixed on the deity's body.
+The ahau or ajaw portion of the deity's name is generally accepted mean to lord, making one possible translation of the god's name, Sun-Facing Lord.

-16th-century Yucatan
+16th-century Yucatán

-Kinich Ahau was the patron of one of the four years of the 52-year cycle (Landa).
+K'inich Ahau was the patron of one of the four years of the 52-year cycle (Landa).
 In the rituals introducing this year, war dances were executed.
-Kinich Ahau was apparently considered an aspect of the upper god, Itzamna.
-He may conceivably be related to the patron deity of Izamal, Kinich Kakmo 'Fire Parrot', who was reported to descend to earth while the sun was standing in the zenith in order to consume offerings (Cogolludo).
+He may conceivably be related to the patron deity of Izamal, K'inich Kakmo 'Sun-Facing Fire Parrot', who was reported to descend to earth while the sun was standing in the zenith in order to consume offerings.

+Diego de Landa's Relación de las cosas de Yucatán

+In his account, Bishop Diego de Landa attests to K'inich Ahau a number of times.
+He refers to a statue or image of the god receiving offerings "egg yolks, others with deerhearts, and another made with their mild pepper."
+He additionally claims that many performed autosacrifice from their ears and smeared it on the statues of the gods, a ritual practice that Bishop de Landa would attest to again in his account.
+K'inich Ahau was perhaps considered an aspect of the upper god, Itzamna.
+Although this possibly a result of a misunderstanding by de Landa, who later in the account refers to a deity by the name of Cinchahau Yzamna, clearly the combination of the names for K'inich Ahau and Itzamna.

 Classic period

+Head of K'inich Ahau rendered in stucco.
+Artwork located at the Metropolitan Museum of Art.
+The k'in glyph is infixed in the god's forehead.

-God G's appearances in Classic Maya art are, perhaps, best known from large stucco masks adorning pyramids.
-Compared to the deities connected to agricultural fertility, however, God G occurs rather infrequently in other media than stucco, and is rarely part of narrative events.
-It may be noted that the Hero Twins, Hunahpu and Xbalanque, although stated to have changed into Sun and Moon, are never shown assimilated to God G.
+K'inich Ahau's appearances in Classic Maya art are, perhaps, best known from large stucco masks adorning pyramids.
+Compared to the deities connected to agricultural fertility, however, he occurs rather infrequently in other media than stucco, and is rarely part of narrative events.
+It may be noted that the Hero Twins of the 16th century Popol Vuh, Hunahpu and Xbalanque, although stated to have changed into Sun and Moon, are never shown assimilated to God G or the Moon Goddess.